textbrowser/spot-on-shared-pages/README.md

-Web content via Spot-On on GitHub organized by link names.
+Web content via Spot-On shared with GitHub and organized by link names.